Social Policy Association

 December 3, 2018 S-P-A-Administrator 0

-By Harriet Churchill In October Prime Minister Teresa May spoke again about her desire to tackle burning injustices and her belief in the good government can do.
-She pledged austerity is over.
-Yet despite evidence […]
+By Harriet Churchill In October Prime Minister Teresa May spoke again about her desire to tackle burning injustices and her belief in the good government […]

 Scotland's Social Security bill holds important lessons for Westminster.